thephpleague/commonmark/docs/1.3/extensions/smart-punctuation.md

+---
+layout: default
+title: Smart Punctuation Extension
+description: The SmartPunctExtension intelligently converts ASCII quotes, dashes, and ellipses to their Unicode equivalents
+---

-# Smart Punctuation for `league/commonmark`
+# Smart Punctuation Extension

-Intelligently converts ASCII quotes, dashes, and ellipses to their Unicode equivalents.
-For use with the [`league/commonmark` Markdown parser for PHP](https://github.com/thephpleague/commonmark).
+The `SmartPunctExtension` Intelligently converts ASCII quotes, dashes, and ellipses to their Unicode equivalents.

 For example, this Markdown...